Rediscover Dairy

 LIFESTYLE NUTRITION

-WHO and UNICEF’s global recommendations for optimal infant feeding as set out in the Global Strategy are exclusive breastfeeding for 6 months (180 days) and a nutritionally adequate and safe complementary feeding starting from the age of 6 months with continued breastfeeding up to 2 years of age or beyond.
-Cow’s milk is not recommended until after the age of 1 year.
-At this point, whole milk is the most suitable option and low-fat milk can be introduced after the age of 2 years.
+In their Global Strategy, the World Health Organization and UNICEF recommend exclusive breastfeeding for 6 months (180 days) for optimal infant feeding, followed by nutritionally adequate and safe complementary feeding, together with breastfeeding from the age of 6 months to 2 years.
+Including cow’s milk in a baby’s diet is not recommended until after the age of 1 year.
+At this point, full-cream milk is the most suitable option; low-fat milk can be introduced after the age of 2 years.
+However, if a toddler or young child is not overweight, full-cream milk should be the milk of choice throughout childhood.

-There is some speculation that milk is not needed in the diet after weaning, as nutrients become available from other foods.
-This speculation is partly supported by the fact that after weaning, some people have a reduced ability to digest lactose, the carbohydrate component of milk.
-However, milk is recognised as a nutritious food and many populations have actually genetically evolved so that they continue to digest lactose and benefit from milk’s nutrients throughout life.
+Yes, dietary guidelines across the world include dairy as part of a healthy diet.
+The South African food-based dietary guidelines recommend two servings of milk or other dairy products per day to support bone growth, lowering the risk of non-communicable diseases such as type 2 diabetes, hypertension and heart disease.
+Humans have been consuming milk and products made from milk for more than 11 000 years.
+This is mainly due to the invaluable contribution of nutrients to the diet from milk and other dairy.
+However, there is some speculation that milk is not needed in the diet after weaning, as nutrients become available from other foods.
+Often cited in support of this idea is that many people have a reduced ability to digest lactose, the naturally occurring sugar in milk.
+However, many populations have actually developed the continued ability to digest lactose and benefit from milk’s nutrients throughout life.
 This genetic trait, known as lactase persistence, is recognised as an ‘evolutionary advantage’ that arose in populations that farmed dairy animals.
 The consumption of milk provided an advantage in nutritional acquisition as dairy foods provide a wide range of vitamins and minerals.

 Scroll to Top